Symposium Code of Conduct

 Additional fees apply for participation in workshops and some special events.

-- Starting on Wednesday, October 31, all breaks and included meals will be held in the Grand Ballroom of the Duke Energy Convention Center.
-Poster sessions will also be held in the Grand Ballroom.
+- Starting on Tuesday, November 12, all breaks and included meals will be held in the Lake Champlain Exhibition Hall of the DoubleTree by Hilton Burlington Vermont.
+Poster presentations will be held in the emerald Ballroom Foyer.

-- Concurrent sessions begin Wednesday morning at 10:30 am following the Opening Plenary Session and morning break.
+- Concurrent sessions begin Tuesday morning at 10:30 am following the Opening Plenary Session and morning break.
 Sessions consist of three or four 20-minute presentations (speakers will have 18 minutes to present with their remaining time being used for their introduction and audience Q&A).
-Five sessions are scheduled concurrently most days during each of the symposium’s ten session time slots.
+Five to six sessions are scheduled concurrently during Tuesday through Thursday of the conference.

-- Concurrent Sessions will begin at 8:30 am on Thursday and Friday morning.
+- Concurrent Sessions will begin at 8:30 am on Wednesday and Thursday morning.